Latte Tags

 {iterateWhile}

-It simplifies the grouping of linear data during iteration in a foreach loop by performing the iteration in a nested loop as long as the condition is met.
-Read instructions in cookbook.
+Simplifies the grouping of linear data during iteration in a foreach loop by performing the iteration in a nested loop as long as the condition is met.
+Read the detailed instructions.

 It can also elegantly replace {first} and {last} in the example above: